AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 * W3schools
 * Stackoverflow
 * [Better Dev](https://www.better.dev/javascript-array-filter-method) for the filter method of array guide.
-* [Walter Nascimento](https://dev.to/walternascimentobarroso/creating-a-timer-with-javascript-8b7) for setting the timer tutorial from dev.to.
+* [Walter Nascimento](https://dev.to/walternascimentobarroso/creating-a-timer-with-javascript-8b7) for the timer tutorial from dev.to website.
 * [Code grepper](https://www.codegrepper.com/code-examples/javascript/remove+button+disabled+js) for the disabled attribute guide.
 * [Web Dev Simplified](https://youtu.be/MBaw_6cPmAw) for the video tutorial how to create a modal.